ulissesf/qmassa/README.md

 VRAM data is only displayed for discrete GPUs.

 The overall engines usage depends on the DRM clients that the user has access to.
-In order to have a system view, please run qmassa as root.
+They're calculated by adding up the usage from all the visible DRM clients.
+Thus, in order to have a system view, please run qmassa as root.

 The frequency graphs range from min to max values and plot the instant driver-requested (if supported) and actual device/engines frequency for